ankschoubey/old-blog/_posts/2021-04-22-information.md

 Thinking means you’ll question things from the first principles.
 To see if they are valid or not.

 Then you scrutinize it.
-By thinking you find the solutions yourself and reply less on other sources.
+By thinking you find the solutions yourself and rely less on other sources.